 The design of capital projects is guided by the Street Design Manual.
 DOT works to create projects that increase safety, improve transit, enhance public space, and invigorate the economy.
 Projects are initiated based on community input (e.g. through the annual Community Board budget process), demonstrated need, and outside funding opportunities.
 Capital projects are longer-term than projects constructed in-house because of the need for detailed surveys and design and increased inter-agency coordination and approvals.

 The capital program is planned, funded, and initiated by DOT and built by Department of Design and Construction (DDC) on DOT’s behalf.
-DOT partners with numerous other federal, state, and city agencies to carry out capital projects.
+DOT partners with numerous other federal, state, and city agencies to execute capital projects.

-As with all DOT projects, community input is an important and valuable part of capital projects. and invite you to learn more about current projects.
-To learn how to get involved in the capital budget process and request projects through your local Community Board, see the capital budget resources section below.
-See details on DOT’s current projects View DOT’s full 10-year capital program for street reconstructions on NYCMap See DDC’s featured projects
+As with all DOT projects, community input is an important and valuable part of capital projects.
+To learn how to get involved in the capital budget process and request projects through your local Community Board, see the Capital Budget resources section below.
+See details on DOT’s current projects View DOT’s full 10-year capital program for street reconstruction See DDC’s featured projects

 Typical street reconstruction project process